Leicester City Logo

 Meaning and History

-The logo has been changed several times.
-First, there was an animal’s profile resembling a dog surrounded by golf clubs.
-In the eighties, the emblem was represented by the silhouette of a running fox.
-Probably it was the most important sign that differentiated the emblem from other club’s logo versions.
+The logo has changed several times.
+First, it was the animal’s profile, resembling a dog surrounded by golf clubs.
+In the eighties, the emblem featured the silhouette of a running fox.
+Perhaps this was the most crucial sign distinguishing the emblem from other versions of the club’s logos.

 What is Leicester City?